 In April of 1995 Fire Chief Chris Campbell would enact an automatic aid agreement with the Shelby County Fire Department to aid the Arlington Fire Department.
 This agreement remains in effect today as the Arlington Fire Department provides automatic aid to the Shelby County Fire Department and vice versa.

-Through the years the staffing of the department has grown from one person on a shift to the current staffing of five personnel per shift.
+Through the years the staffing of the department has grown from one person on a shift to the current staffing of nine personnel per shift.
 Major advances in the department have occurred through new equipment purchases, advanced training in fire attack, and increases in the level of services provided.
 In 2015, under the direction of Fire Chief David Franks, the Arlington Fired Department hired their first three paramedics.
 This decision allowed the department to provide advanced life support (ALS).
 The department purchased all the necessary ALS equipment to include cardiac monitor, airway management kits, and medications, which would allow the highest level of pre-hospital care to be administered to the citizens in need, even if an ambulance was not on the scene.